Question: Do I Need to Learn Dutch Before Visiting Amsterdam?

 Need some resources on how to learn some essential Dutch phrases?
 Find them here on Amsterdam Travel.
 First up, we have the most commonly used polite expressions: how to say hello, please and thank you in Dutch.
 While just a few syllables in total, these phrases will show locals that you honor their culture.
 Once you've mastered these most basic expressions, move on to a more advanced lesson in how to say please and thank you in context: how to pronounce these phrases more accurately, how to use them appropriately at a shop or restaurant, some common variations on the phrases, and what to expect in reply.

 Visitors who want to take proper Dutch lessons can find a variety of courses in Amsterdam; find out more about where to learn Dutch in Amsterdam.
-Otherwise, you can still enjoy fun facts about Dutch, such as the mystery of the Dutch word for bicycle; or read the lyrics (with translation) to the Dutch national anthem, the Wilhelmus, most popularly heard at sports events.
 For National Book Week (Boekenweek) in March, ambitious learners can pick out a book in Dutch and earn free country-wide train travel on the last Sunday of the week.
 Succes!
 (Good luck!)